aleszu/text-mining-course/README.md

 trump_counts # 5,864 words
 ```

 We'll next use the count() function we previously introduced.
 Wow, that's a lot of *and's, the's* and *to's*.
 Let's remove the stop words and count the words.
+You can change the "n=" argument in head() to customize the output.
+Note: I like to save my progress by writing CSVs of my tables.
+You can do this with "write.csv(trump_counts, "trump_counts.csv")"

 ```{r}
 trump_counts <- trump_speech_tbl %>%